Code-dot-mil/code.mil/Proposal/CONTRIBUTING.md

 You may type this line on your own when writing your commit messages.
 However, Git makes it easy to add this line to your commit messages.
 If you set your `user.name` and `user.email` as part of your git configuration, you can sign your commit automatically with `git commit -s`.

+## 3. Important Points

 Pseudonymous or anonymous contributions are permissible, but you must be reachable at the email provided in the Signed-off-by line.

+We encourage contributors to modify `CONTRIBUTORS.md` to add your name and copyright date to the list of people who have contributed to the Project.
+If your contribution is significant, you are also welcome to add your name and copyright date to the source file header.
+If you are a U.S. Federal government employee operating within the scope of your employment, you may add your name, but do not include a copyright notice.

 U.S. Federal law prevents the government from accepting gratuitous services unless certain conditions are met.
 By sumbitting a pull request, you acknowledge that your services are offered without expectation of payment and that you expressly waive any future pay claims against the U.S. Federal government related to your contribution.

 If you are a U.S. Federal government employee and use a *.mil or *.gov email address, we interpret your Signed-off-by to mean that the contribution was created in whole or in part by you and that your contribution is not subject to copyright protections.

+## 4. DCO Text

 The text of the DCO is (from https://developercertificate.org):
 ```